CGNS/cgns.github.io/CGNS-ReST-site/source/governance/support.rst

 Building libraries and tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CGNS libs and tools are hosted on Github, the associated documentation can be found on `this page <http://www.github.com/CGNS/CGNS>`_.
+The CGNS libs and tools are hosted on Github; the associated documentation can be found on `this page <http://www.github.com/CGNS/CGNS>`_.

 Building the documentation